Menu

 Status of this priority issue

-We are fighting the harmful bills and watching for others that would weaken tobacco control laws.
-We remain extremely concerned about the misinformation the Globe is publishing for pay.
+We are fighting these harmful bills and are watching for others that would weaken tobacco control laws.

 The tobacco industry is well-funded, tenacious, and continues to be active in Massachusetts.
 It works to make its products appear harmless and acceptable through pervasive marketing, maintaining a strong presence in communities, manipulating small businesses, and influencing decision-makers.